Habitat GO FAQ

 - Habitat is a movement within a local community.
 Habitat continually strives to partner with the community in every aspect of its organization.
 Volunteers are key in our organization, serving on our Board of Directors, committees and helping build our houses.

 - Habitat is a hand up, not a hand out.
 Habitat understands that low-income families do not need or want charity, but rather a helping hand out of the cycle of poverty.

 - Habitat charges no interest on the mortgage extended to the family.
-Habitat requires that the family contribute 500 volunteers hours (called sweat equity) to the construction of their home.
+Habitat requires that the family contribute 500 volunteers hours (350 for single-parent families) to the construction of their home.

 Habitat families are families in need of affordable housing who want to help themselves and others to become homeowners.
 They must view our online Homeownership Information Session to fill out a Home Application Form.
 Click here for the video.

 - The family

 - Financial and employment situations